Robert-Hughes/rjrssync/README.md

 * Investigate if pipelining some stages would speed it up, e.g. sending file list while also sending it
 * Probably better to batch together File() Responses, to avoid overhead from sending loads of messages
 * Perf comparison with regular rsync (for cases where there are zero or few changes, and for cases with more changes)
+* Performance tests, so we know if we've made something slower
+  - Syncing large tree when nothing has changed
+  - Copying single large file
+  - Copying lots of small files

 Misc